-a.
-A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least six (6) Councillors to be given to the Proper Officer in accordance with standing order 10 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee.

-- b.
-The Mayor or Chairman of the relevant committee may call an extra ordinary meeting to consider a written notice to rescind a decision of that meeting when in receipt of a notice under standing order 10. - c.
+- a.
+A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least six (6) Councillors to be given to the Proper Officer in accordance with standing order 10 below. - b.
+The Mayor or Chairman of the relevant committee may call an Extraordinary meeting to consider a written notice to rescind a decision of that meeting when in receipt of a notice under standing order 10. - c.
 When a motion moved pursuant to standing order 8 (a) above has been disposed of, no similar motion may be moved within a further six months.